For macOS Ventura

 What is Time Machine?

-Time Machine is a backup utility built into macOS that allows you to create a backup of all your data on external storage that is updated every hour.
+Time Machine is a backup utility built into macOS that allows you to create a backup of all your data on external storage that by default is updated every hour.
 If at any time you lose a file or something catastrophic happens to your Mac, you can “Go back in time” to retrieve the data.
 Likewise if you get a new Mac, the macOS Setup Assistant gives you the option to restore from a Time Machine backup, placing your data where you’d expect on the new Mac.
 If the Mac is already set up, Time Machine backups can be restored using Migration Assistant, located in the Utilities folder.

 To use Time Machine, you’ll need external storage that is bigger than your Mac’s internal storage, as backups are made continuously over time.
 When the external disk is full, the oldest backup will be deleted.